JoeHalasz/Afraid-in-a-Cave/Asymmetrical-Horror-Multiplayer-Game/Enemies.md

 Might want AIs for each of these
 MAYBE enemies drop a sellable item
 [[Spawning enemy food]]
+Some enemies are not from this world.
+They will have a different style/look to them.

 1
 	Giant floating eye
 	Cant moved when being looked at
 	Other players take damage when looking at them
 	Can disappear (blinks and it disappears)
+	Extremely high res scary ( not from this world )

 2
 	Floating glowing crystal/rock
-	Causes held weapons to fire randomly when other player is being looked at If damaged by weapon whoever is holding the weapon is also damaged
+	Causes held weapons to fire randomly when other player is being looked at If damaged by weapon whoever is holding the weapon is also damaged Low poly ( from this world )

 3
 	oldtimey cartoon character